happyadam73/tsql-chatgpt/README.md

 Once the API Management Service deployment has completed, navigate to the API Management resource and click on the Subscriptions menu option.

-The deployment will create a subscription key for the OpenAI API - click on the three dots on to the right of this subscription and click on Show/Hide keys as shown below.
+The deployment has created a subscription key for the OpenAI API - click on the three dots to the right of this subscription and click on Show/Hide keys as shown below.

 Make a note of this subscription key somewhere safe (do not share) - you will need to add this to the SQL script.